 - Decide if you are submitting an Equivalent Standard Approach* or a Safety Management Plan** Approach.
-The Process Overview document will guide you in deciding which approach best suits your needs.
+The Alternative Safety Approaches Process Overview (MAN 4035-03) document will guide you in deciding which approach best suits your needs.

-- Once you have decided on the approach, please review the Safety Management Plan Application Guideline when completing Application Form 1356 and the Certificate of Insurance Form 1353.
+- Once you have decided on the approach, please review the Alternative Safety Approaches Safety Management Plan Application Guide (MAN 4034-02) when completing Alternative Safety Approaches Application Form (FRM-1356-00).

-*Note: If you are submitting an Equivalent Standard Approach, please refer to the Equivalent Standard Approach Application Guide document.
+*Note: If you are submitting an Equivalent Standard Approach, please refer to the Alternative Safety Approaches Equivalent Standard Approach Application Guide (MAN 4042-01) document.

-**Note: If you are submitting a Safety Management Plan, please refer to the Safety Management Plan Guide document.
+**Note: If you are submitting a Safety Management Plan, please refer to the Alternative Safety Approaches Safety Management Plan Guide (MAN 4032-00) document.